 Cairn o' Mount Challenge

 Participants have the choice of the Cairn o' Mount 80 - a challenging 80 mile route or the Cairn o' Mount 30 - a more modest 30 mile cycling challenge.
-Both events feature electronic chip timing and at least £25 of the £30 fee will be donated to charity.
-Participants may choose to raise additional funds through sponsorship and sponsor forms can be downloaded from the event website.
+Both events feature electronic chip timing and we ask for a donation of £40 for the charity, rather than an entry fee.
+Because the proceeds go to charity, if you are able to tick the box for gift aid on the entry form then this is a great additional benefit.
+Participants may choose to raise additional funds through sponsorship if they wish but this is not required.

 The event starts and finishes at The Muir in the centre of the beautiful Angus village of Edzell.
 The village church stands in the centre of the Muir and this offers loads of car parking as well as changing, toilet and refreshment facilities.